A-format - Generally a UK term. Standard book format (TPS = 178 x 111mm or 7 1/64 x 4 3/8 inches), typically used for most small-format paperbacks.

 Sticker Damage - A price sticker has been roughly removed resulting in surface damage to the underlying material.

-Sunned - Browning, yellowing, or fading of paper, dustjacket or binding as a result of sun exposure.
+Sunned or Sunning - Browning, yellowing, or fading of paper, dustjacket or binding as a result of sun exposure.
+Faded from exposure to light or direct sunlight.

 Tape Residue - Complications of cellophane tape that remains on the paper or a book’s cover, resulting in brown stains or bits of tape adhering to paper.